Stony Brook University: Manhattan campus

-Southampton Campus
+Southampton campus

 On March 24, 2006, the university completed the purchase of the 81 acre Southampton College (on the east end of Long Island) property from Long Island University with the intent to develop it as a full college campus focusing on academic programs related to the environment and sustainability.
-Stony Brook expanded its original program, started in the fall of 2005, when it offered an undergraduate marine sciences program, with teaching and research facilities at the campus leased from Long Island University.
+Stony Brook expanded its original program, started in Fall 2005, when it offered an undergraduate marine sciences program, with teaching and research facilities at the campus leased from Long Island University.
 An enrollment of about 2,000 students is expected within the next five years.
 Professor Martin Schoonen was appointed interim dean of Southampton campus on August 3, 2006, and conservationist Mary Pearl was appointed dean and vice president in March 2009.

 On April 7, 2010, the university had suspended residential programs and transferred sustainability programs to the main campus.
 The change was prompted by severe state budget cuts.
 Although the Marine Sciences and Graduate Writing programs are still in session at Southampton, undergraduates were relocated to the main campus.
 As a result of the suspension of residential programs, all dining services and retail operations were suspended by the Faculty Student Association.
 The old LIU radio station and National Public Radio affiliate no longer operate on the campus.

-In September 2011 Stony Brook Southampton began offering an undergraduate program called Semester by the Sea, where students attend undergraduate classes to study the Ocean or the Arts.
-Students studying the Ocean are immersed in marine topics that are enhanced with close proximity to the water, a fleet of research vessels and graduate research projects that are ongoing.
-Students studying the Arts are engaged in studies for filmmaking and creative writing.
+In September 2011, Stony Brook Southampton began offering an undergraduate program called Semester by the Sea, where students attend undergraduate classes to study the ocean or the arts.
+Students studying the ocean are immersed in marine topics that are enhanced with close proximity to the water, a fleet of research vessels and graduate research projects that are ongoing.
+Students studying the arts are engaged in studies for filmmaking and creative writing.
 Both programs offer a Public Lecture Series.

 As of 2015, the Stony Brook Southampton campus has shown growth, despite almost being closed down in 2010.
-Programs had been added back and the Board of Trustees of the State University of New York approved a long-awaited partnership agreement between Southampton and Stony Brook University hospitals.
+Programs had been added back, and the board of trustees of the State University of New York approved a long-awaited partnership agreement between Southampton and Stony Brook University hospitals.
 Enrollment increased to over 400, after being around 175, three years following the addition of new funding.

 As of 2019, Stony Brook University operates the Stony Brook Southampton Hospital with plans to take ownership of more eastern Long Island hospitals.